 Do You Need to Use a Toner for Brown Hair?

-You don’t have to use a toner for brown hair, but you’ll probably like the results if you do.
-Unless you’re perfectly happy with your colour from the moment your stylist spins you to look in the mirror to the moment you’re back in that chair weeks later, you’ll probably enjoy what hair toner can do for your colour.
+You don’t have to use a toner on brown hair, but you’ll probably like the results if you do.
+Unless you’re perfectly happy with your colour from the moment your stylist spins you to look in the mirror to the moment you’re back in that chair weeks (or months!) later, you’ll probably enjoy what hair toner can do for your colour.